Museum Fire near Flagstaff, Arizona, balloons to 1,000 acres overnight

 An Arizona wildfire ballooned from 200 acres to 1,000 acres overnight, officials said Monday.

-Firefighters working to contain the fire, burning in a national forest about a mile north of Flagstaff, planned to conduct controlled burning to create a perimeter around the blaze Sunday night, but couldn't because the flames were "very active overnight," according to a statement from the Coconino National Forest.
+Firefighters working to contain the fire in a national forest about a mile north of Flagstaff planned to conduct controlled burning to create a perimeter around the blaze Sunday night, but couldn't because the flames were "very active overnight," according to a statement from the Coconino National Forest.

 Crews "took indirect suppression tactics where they could," the statement said.